Phone Email

 Volunteers

 We are very grateful to our valued team of volunteers who help in school on a regular basis.
-If you are interested in becoming a volunteer, please contact Mrs Buchanan in the school office for an informal chat and further information.
+If you are interested in becoming a volunteer, please contact Mrs Buchanan or Mrs Ryan in the school office for further information.

 Please find below links to our Volunteer Handbook, Policy for Supervision of Volunteers and Volunteer Application Form.